silky/diagonal-b6/readme-nix.md

 - If you use the `=` style, the CLI doesn't allow for shell-based path expansion; so i.e. `b6 -world=~/dev/diagonal/b6/data/camden.index` would fail, but `b6 -world ~/dev/diagonal/b6/data/camden.index` works fine.
+- You will need to re-run gomod2nix, I think, if new go dependencies are added? (to confirm)